Maninder025/Indian-EV-Market/README.md

 # Indian EV Market
-This is a project created for a hackathon created based on the given datasets.
+This is a project created for datasculpt_hackathon.

+Libraries Required for the code: matplotlib seaborn pandas geopandas folium streamlit streamlit_folium numpy openpyxl